JM-Mendez/jm-mendez/README.md

 <br />
 <br />

 I'm Jóan, pronounced as John, a filmmaker/actor/screenwriter transitioning into software engineering.
 I'm entirely self-taught, and that's been my jam since I first taught myself how to speak english as a 7 year old.
-My passion is solving problems using code, and perform at my absolute best with full autonomy—while owning my mistakes as much as my successes.
+My passion is solving problems using code, and I perform at my absolute best with full autonomy—while owning my mistakes as much as my successes.

 Here's a bit of what I've been up to: